 - It has regenerative, antiseptic, and healing powers.
 This provides both nutritional and healing benefits.

-- Aloe is very good for irritations, sunburn, and rashes, removing dead skin cells and helping the layers of your skin recover.
+- Aloe is very good for irritation, sunburn, and rashes, removing dead skin cells and helping the layers of your skin recover.

 - It’s effective for all types of injuries, both internal and external.
 It can also reduce the appearance of acne scars.

-- Aloe is rejuvenating and increases the production of fibroplastic cells, which reside in your dermis and form collagen.
+- Aloe is rejuvenating and may increase the production of fibroblast cells, which reside in your dermis and form collagen.